wknishio/variable-terminal/doc/readme.txt

 * Connection host controls which TCP host address will be used for connection.
 * Connection port controls which TCP port will be used for connection, default TCP port is 6060.
-* Connection NAT port sets a NAT port forwarding using UPnP or NAT-PMP protocols.
+* Connection NAT port sets a NAT port mapping using UPnP or NAT-PMP protocols.
 * Encryption type enables connection encryption using RC4 or AES algorithms.
 * Encryption password sets the password for connection encryption.
 * Proxy type enables support for connections using HTTP or SOCKS proxies.